Who can qualify and apply for SSDI benefits?

 Income History and Social Security Disability Work Credits Requirement

 The years of work just prior to your disability are the most critical in determining your social security disability benefits eligibility.
 The Social Security Administration assigns each employed or self-employed worker credits for the amount of social security income earned each year.
 The dollar amount associated with each credit is adjusted each year and four credits is the maximum amount that can be earned in one year.

 The amount of credits required to be awarded SSDI benefits can vary, depending on your age when you become disabled.
 Generally, a total of 40 credits are required, with an additional requirement that at least 20 of those credits be earned in the 10-year period leading up to your disability.
 The work credit guidelines may be different for younger individuals who haven’t had a lifespan long enough to earn the 40 credits.

-Disabling Medical Condition Requirements For Disability Benefits
+Disabling Medical Condition Requirements For Social Security Disability Benefits